SamuelCarmona83/SamuelCarmona83/README.md

 ## Im a Systems Engineer currently based on Caracas, Venezuela.

 - 🚤 I’m currently working on some e-commerces based on Vue.js 🏝️
-- 🌱 I’m currently learning Flutter and Vite 🌌
+- 🌱 I’m currently learning Flutter and Kotlin 🌌

 Skillful front-end programer of JavaScript frameworks and libraries such as Angular, Vue and Node.js for 3+ years, experienced using SQL, NoSQL, MySQL and agile methodologies such as Scrum, excelling in working with multidisciplinary teams to deliver  high quality products.